-Rituximab has not been studied in pregnant women or nursing mothers so its effect(s) on pregnant women or nursing babies are unknown.
+Rituximab has not been studied in pregnant people or lactating parents so its effect(s) on pregnant people or nursing babies are unknown.
 You should tell your doctor if you are pregnant or are planning to become pregnant.
-Women of childbearing age should use effective birth control methods during and for up to 12 months after treatment with rituximab.
-Because of the potential for adverse reactions in nursing infants, a decision should be made on whether or not to discontinue nursing or the medication, taking into account the importance of the drug to the mother.
+People that can become pregnant should use effective birth control methods during and for up to 12 months after treatment with rituximab.
+Because of the potential for adverse reactions in nursing infants, a decision should be made on whether or not to discontinue nursing or the medication, taking into account the importance of the drug to the lactating parent.

 In rare cases, severe skin reactions have been reported in patients receiving rituximab.
 Get medical help right away if you have signs of redness, swelling, blistering or peeling skin (with or without fever); red or irritated eyes; or sores in your mouth, throat, nose, or eyes.